rporada/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: Reed Porada
 permalink: /about/
 ---

-**Reed Porada**

 Security researcher working to make a small dent in the world.

 ### Research Interests

-Focus on understanding the impediments to improving security.
-Understanding the technical and social issues with the adoption of better development and engineering practices.
-Social levers to improve industry wide development.
-Developing technology to fit within the constraints of development and product focus.
+* Understanding the impediments to improving security.
+* Understanding the technical and social issues with the adoption of better development and engineering practices.
+* Social levers to improve industry wide development.
+* Developing technology to improve security while fitting within the constraints of rapid development and corporate focus on product.

 ### Contact me